Destination: New York

 This restaurant is located on one of the most picturesque streets in the West village.
 The meatball sliders are the perfect way to start your meal and you can’t go wrong with the pork chop or fish dishes.
 There’s always a wait (word has gotten out about this place), but it’s worth it.

 Taking over a seemingly jinxed restaurant space (in this case the failed Ago in Robert de Niro’s Greenwich Hotel) is no easy feat, but chef Andrew Carmellini, a former Daniel Boulud protege, has pulled it off beautifully.
-His Locanda Verde, opened this summer, is a perfect spot for a casual lunch or relaxed dinner thanks to a dining room that captures a convivial tavern vibe and a menu that’s family-style Tuscan.
+His Locanda Verde is a perfect spot for a casual lunch or relaxed dinner thanks to a dining room that captures a convivial tavern vibe and a menu that’s family-style Tuscan.

 Marcus Samuelsson’s Harlem restaurant opened to much buzz in early 2011.
 The scene and the wonderfully diverse crowd (ranging from downtown hipsters to elegant Harlem matrons and everyone in between) are a hit.
 Cuisine is decidedly southern comfort, including such favorites as “Mac & Greens” and “Dutch Bass & Grits.”